Kishan Singh Gargaj: Revolutionary activities

 the British Government and to strike awe in the minds of its functionaries by use of arms whenever necessary.
 Among its members the most notable were Sunder Singh Makhsuspuri, Karam Singh Dhariman, Babu Santa Singh and Master Mota Singh.
-To begin with, he held special diwans where he made powerful speeches advocating the use of arms for freedom from British rule.
+To begin with, he held special diwans where he made speeches advocating the use of arms for freedom from British rule.
 The next step was to take action against ultra-loyalists like jamaldars, kotwalis and zaildars.

 A meeting was held in 1922, where it was decided to warn these people first and to cut off the ears of those who did not heed the warning.
 Even lists of such people were drawn.
 After sometime, however, the decision was revised and it was resolved that the real remedy was to assassinate them.
 The same meeting decided to reorganize the Chakravarti Jatha under the name of Babbar Akali Dal.
 Kishan Singh was elected its president, Dalip Singh Gaunsal became its Treasurer.
 Karam Singh Kinkar, Karam Singh Daulatpuri and Uday Singh were elected working members.
 The new organization brought out its revolutionary paper which was printed at a press called Udaru Press (flying or mobile press).